 - How do you manage and do business with people from different cultures?

 The final topic we will discuss in this chapter is the role of culture and cultural diversity in organizational behavior.
 Cultural diversity can be analyzed in many ways.
 For instance, we can compare cultural diversity within one country or company, or we can compare cultures across units.
-That is, we can look inside a particular North American firm and see employees who are Asian, black, Latino, American Indian, white, and so forth.
+That is, we can look inside a particular North American firm and see employees who are Asian, Black, Latino, Native American, White, and so forth.
 Clearly, these individuals have different cultural backgrounds, frames of reference, traditions, and so forth.
 Or we can look more globally and compare a typical American firm with a typical Mexican, Italian, or Chinese firm and again see significant differences in culture.

 What Is Culture?